 - Two coats of well-stirred Drylok will need to be applied for the product to be protected by the warranty.

 - Also, if the substrate is submerged underwater, at least two coats should be applied with 24 hours of a difference between the coatings.

-Instead, it is recommended that you use Drylok as a base coat in white and then add a finishing coat of any color you like after the act.
+Instead, it’s advised that you use Drylok as a base coat in white and then add a finishing coat of any color you like after that.